 In 2017 Rob founded the non-profit arm of 73 and has also been recognized for his social entrepreneurship, in particular for projects focussed on helping people from North Wales enter the film industry.
 He is an UnLtd Award Winner and Social Business Wales Awards nominee.

 Rob has worked with SignDance Collective since 2018, collaborating on shows including 'The Turtle Trials' and 'In Between Spaces' which have been developed and showcased internationally, including in Slovenia, Austria, Turkey, the USA, and Mexico.

 Rob is a BAFTA Cymru member and producer of the FOCUS Wales Film Festival, supported by Ffilm Cymru.

 Viviana F. Molinares

-Viviana was born in Cuba but moved to the United States as an infant, spending her formative years in Nebraska and Virginia, the latter of which was to greatly influence her life, personality and art.
-She graduated from the University of Miami in Coral Gables, Florida with a Bachelor of Fine Arts degree later taking numerous graduate courses at Florida International University and at Barry University, also in Miami.
+Viviana was born in Cuba but moved to the United States as an infant, spending her formative years in Nebraska and Virginia.
+She graduated from the University of Miami in Coral Gables, Florida, with a Bachelor of Fine Arts degree, later taking numerous graduate courses at Florida International University and at Barry University.

 Immediately after graduation, Viviana began working as a set/graphic designer for WLTV23, a local Spanish television station.
-Within a few months she was promoted to assistant art director to the National network (now known as Univision).
+Within a few months, she was promoted to assistant art director at the National Network (now known as Univision).
 Here she worked as a set designer locally and abroad as needed.

-She was selected by Ford to do a one-woman exhibition in the prestigious Wynwood Art District; created a tabletop set for a Disney Halloween commercial; designed sets for Office Depot, Imagos, Sabor a Mexico, Ford, Homenaje a Lucho Gatica, Cheyenne.
-Was a featured artist in a Big Brothers Big Sisters “Under Improvement” fund raiser as well as in His House galas.
+Ford selected her to do a one-woman exhibition in the Wynwood Art District; Viviana has created a tabletop set for a Disney Halloween commercial; designed sets for Office Depot, Imagos, Sabor a Mexico, Ford, Homenaje a Lucho Gatica, Cheyenne.
+Was a featured artist in a Big Brothers Big Sisters “Under Improvement” fundraiser as well as in His House galas.